Architect Kengo Kuma highlights Japan: Unlayered exhibit in Vancouver

 A strikingly layered wood standalone wall resembling the childhood game of pick-up sticks inside the concave space’s pool area will be landscaped with a Japanese moss garden.
 “It’s a structural system,” explains Gillespie, “not just an aesthetic outcome which Kuma-san’s work embodies.
 Architecturally, it’s all about the joinery that Kuma-san is famous for and the detail and quality is so exemplary.”

-Kuma met with Japanese carpenters and gardeners in Vancouver when the Westbank Teahouse was built in 2016, and they will also be involved at Alberni by Kuma.
+Kuma met with Japanese carpenters and gardeners in Vancouver when the Westbank Teahouse was built in 2016, and they will also be involved at Alberni by Kuma .
 “Their skill is so amazing, and the gardener showed me samples of moss and it was quite incredible,” says Kuma, visibly excited.
 “In Europe it’s not easy to obtain that Japanese quality.”

 Iconic Japanese contemporary design brand BEAMS, arbiters of street fashion and “Japan Cool” design and craft, is contrasted at Japan Unlayered by a pop-up from design house MUJI – known for its high-quality, practical and minimalist products with no label fanfare.
 While their collections may appear to be the antithesis of each other, both exemplify the soul of Japan; their defining principles have remained the same even with advanced technology.